Published On: Nov 08 2012 01:52:55 AM ESTUpdated On: Nov 08 2014 02:00:00 AM EST

 1931: Journalist Morley Safer, best known for his long tenure on the newsmagazine "60 Minutes," is born in Toronto, Ontario, Canada.

-1929: College football coach Bobby Bowden, who holds the NCAA record for most career wins and bowl wins by a Division I FBS coach and who coached the Florida State Seminoles from the 1976 to 2009 seasons, is born in Birmingham, Alabama.
+1929: College Football Hall of Fame coach Bobby Bowden, who coached the Florida State Seminoles from the 1976 to 2009 seasons, is born in Birmingham, Alabama.
+Bowden ranks second behind Joe Paterno for most career wins by a Division I FBS coach.

 1927: Singer and actress Patti Page, one of the most successful female recording artists of all time, is born Clara Ann Fowler in Claremore, Oklahoma.
 She was the best-selling female artist of the 1950s and sold more than 100 million records off the strength of hits such as "Tennessee Waltz," "With My Eyes Wide Open, I'm Dreaming," "All My Love (Bolero)," "I Went to Your Wedding" and "(How Much Is That) Doggie in the Window."
 Page died at age 85 on Jan.
 1, 2013.